 I work on issues in the philosophy of mind and action and epistemology.
 Two main interests are: the role of perceptual experience in providing for perceptual knowledge, and the nature of self-knowledge.
 In both areas, I’m particularly interested in how we should think about the relation and interaction between the various ‘disciplines’ that have a stake in them: the philosophy of mind and epistemology; philosophy and psychology; commonsense epistemology and philosophical epistemology.
 Related areas of interest include: intentional action and its explanation; causal understanding; the development of a ‘theory of mind’; knowledge of other minds; skepticism and transcendental arguments; understanding delusions; Kant.

-I'm an Associate Editor of Philosophical Explorations.
+I'm secretary of the European Society for Philosophy and Psychology, and an Associate Editor of Philosophical Explorations

 I'm happy to take on PhD students working on issues in the philosophy of mind and action, philosophy of psychology, and epistemology.
 Recent PhD theses I supervised include:

 A defence of a deflationary theory of self-deception

 Philosophical reflections on the nature of psychosis